picturae/chars-and-chunks/README.md

 and use the cleanup function to disable the hotkey.
 The hotkey may later be registered again (separately).

-With an overlay, the existing listeners can be suppressed and new ones can be set:
+With an overlay, the existing listeners can be set aside and a new set can be made:

     charsAndChunks.overlay()
     charsAndChunks.register (...)